AElfProject/AElf/docs/crosschain/setup.md

 ### Procedure

-This guides you through configuring and running a sidechain node and a mainchain node.
+This guides you through configuring and running a side-chain node and a main-chain node.
 Here's a description of the steps to follow:
 - create and edit configurations.
 - launch the main-chain node and create, approve and release a side chain creation request (a script is provided later in this tutorial), this will give you a chain ID.
 - launch the side-chain node.